Considering undertaking a returning to practice (RTP) course as a midwife in the UK?

-If you were a registered midwife but have had a break and are thinking about returning to practise, you may need to undertake a period of updating of your skills and knowledge through a RtP course before you can apply to rejoin the Nursing and Midwifery Council (NMC) professional register.
+If you were a registered midwife but have had a break and are thinking about returning to practice, you may need to undertake a period of updating of your skills and knowledge through an RtP course before you can apply to rejoin the Nursing and Midwifery Council (NMC) professional register.

-In order to rejoin the NMC register, you must have completed 450 hours of registered practice (with a notification of intention to practice) and 35 hours of learning activity in the last three years within the UK.
+- In order to rejoin the NMC register, you must have completed 450 hours of registered practice and 35 hours of learning activity in the last three years within the UK.

-Practice can include supervisory, teaching, research and managerial roles, as well as providing direct patient care.
-However, practice hours completed while you were lapsed or not registered, for example if you were working as a healthcare assistant, cannot be counted towards the practice requirement.
+- Practice can include supervisory, teaching, research and managerial roles, as well as providing direct patient care.
+However, practice hours completed while you were lapsed or not registered, for example if you were working as a maternity support worker or healthcare assistant, cannot be counted towards the practice requirement.

-Depending on how long you have been away from practice will determine how long your update may need to be in order to return to the NMC register.
+The length of time you have been away from practice will determine how long your update may need to be in order to return to the NMC register.
 If you do need to do a course, it must be NMC approved.
-Details of all approved RtP courses can be found on the NMC website here.
+Details of all approved RtP courses can be found on the NMC website.
 You may find that while the NMC database shows that a university has a course in approval, they are not running one.
 You may have to make enquiries to more than one university to secure your academic placement.

-You will need to find and secure a RtP vacancy.
+You will need to find and secure an RtP vacancy.
 You may see these advertised on the NHS jobs website, advertised locally or you may need to contact heads of midwifery directly.

 Your local education training board (LETB) may have monies to fund tuition fees and pay bursaries to potential employers.
 For information on how to contact your local LETB, see the Health Education England website.